Rajasthan: Food

-Music and Dance
+Music and dance

 The Ghoomar dance from Jaipur, Jodhpur, and Kalbelia of the Kalbelia tribe has gained international recognition.
 Folk music is a large part of the Rajasthani culture.
-The Manganiyar and Langa communities from Rajasthan are notable for their folk music.
+The Manganiyar, Meena and Langa communities from Rajasthan are notable for their folk music.
 Kathputli, Bhopa, Chang, Teratali, Ghindr, Gair dance, Kachchhi Ghori, and Tejaji are examples of traditional Rajasthani culture.
 Folk songs are commonly ballads that relate heroic deeds and love stories; and religious or devotional songs known as bhajans and banis which are often accompanied by musical instruments like dholak, sitar, and sarangi are also sung.

 Art

 Rajasthan is known for its traditional, colourful art.
 The block prints, tie and dye prints, gota patti (main), Bagaru prints, Sanganer prints, and Zari embroidery are major export products from Rajasthan.
 Handicraft items like wooden furniture and crafts, carpets, and blue pottery are commonly found here.
 Shopping reflects the colourful culture, Rajasthani clothes have a lot of mirror work and embroidery.
-A traditional Rajasthani dress for females comprises an ankle-length skirt and a short top, known as chaniya choli Mainly pure owned by traditional people.
+Traditional Rajasthani dress for females consists of an ankle-length skirt and a short top, known as chaniya choli.
 A piece of cloth is used to cover the head, both for protection from heat and maintenance of modesty.
-Rajasthani dresses are usually designed in bright colours like blue, yellow, and orange.
+Rajasthani dresses are usually designed in bright colours such as blue, yellow, and orange.

 Education

 In recent years, Rajasthan has worked on improving education.
 The state government has been making sustained efforts to raise the education standard.

+Schools in the state are either managed by the government or by private trusts.
+The medium of instruction in most of the schools is mainly English, or Hindi.
+Under the 10+2+3 plan, after completing secondary school, students typically enroll for two years in a junior college, also known as pre-university, or in schools with a higher secondary facility affiliated with the Board of Secondary Education or any central board.
+Students choose from one of three streams, namely liberal arts, commerce, or science.
+Upon completing the required coursework, students may enrol in general or professional degree programs.
+The secondary schools are affiliated with the Council for the Indian School Certificate Examinations (CISCE), the Central Board for Secondary Education (CBSE), and the National Institute of Open School (NIOS).

+Rajasthan has 52 universities, 26 state funded public universities, 7 deemed universities, an IIT in Jodhpur, an IIM in Udaipur, an NIT in Jaipur, a National Law University in Jodhpur, and one central and state-run university.
+Kota, is renowned for being a hub for training students in various national-level competitive exams that are necessary for securing admission to engineering and medical colleges across the country.
+In order to promote a reading culture among the rural population, the state has established new libraries up to the panchayat level and computerised all public libraries throughout the state, providing modern amenities to readers and subscriber.